Werner Eberlein: Peaceful Revolution

 During the Wende in late 1989, he briefly served as the chairman of the powerful Central Party Control Commission (ZPKK), succeeding the retiring 79-year-old longtime chairman Erich Mückenberger.
-The Bezirk Magdeburg SED choose reformer Wolfgang Pohl as his successor as First Secretary.
+The Bezirk Magdeburg SED chose reformer Wolfgang Pohl as his successor as First Secretary.

 Though in office for less than a month, the Central Party Control Commission made numerous crucial decisions in that time, among other things expelling Honecker and Günter Mittag while rehabilitating Robert Havemann and Rudolf Herrnstadt.

+Later life and death

 Reunified Germany

 After the Wende, he was a member of the Elder Council of the PDS.
 He is one of the few high-ranking former SED officials to not have been expelled.

 Like other former Politburo members, Eberlein was charged with "complicity in manslaughter" (political responsibility for the fatal shootings at the Berlin Wall) by the Berlin Regional Court in the Berlin Wall shooting trials.
 However, the proceedings were abandoned, Eberlein being seriously ill.